VITA-Group/SSM-Bottleneck/README.md

 ```
 @article{wang2023esd,
-  title={Taming Mode Collapse in Score Distillation for Text-to-3D Generation},
+  title={Understanding and Mitigating Bottlenecks of State Space Models through the Lens of Recency and Over-smoothing},
-  author={Wang, Peihao and Xu, Dejia and Fan, Zhiwen and Wang, Dilin and Mohan, Sreyas and Iandola, Forrest and Ranjan, Rakesh and Li, Yilei and Liu, Qiang and Wang, Zhangyang and Chandra, Vikas},
+  author={Wang, Peihao and Cai, Ruisi and Wang, Yuehao and Zhu, Jiajun and Srivastava, Pragya and Wang, Zhangyang and Li, Pan},
-  journal={arXiv preprint: 2401.00909},
+  journal={arXiv preprint: 2501.00658},
-  year={2023}
+  year={2024}
 }}
 ```